cryptostorage/cryptostorage.com/README.md

 This project is [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt) licensed.

 # Donate
-Donations can be voluntarily given to support this project.
+Donations are gratefully accepted to support this project.

-See https://cryptostorage.com/#donate for donation addresses ❤.
+Please see https://cryptostorage.com/#donate for donation addresses ❤.